Top day rides of the North Island

 The lakeside village of Kinloch is the best base for a series of awesome half-day to full-day rides suited to various levels of rider.
 The new Otaketake section combines with the K2K track for a terrific loop, best ridden (in our view) in an anti-clockwise direction for its lake ‘reveals’ and thrilling downhill.
 Delightful birdlife, refreshments in the village and the lovely lake swimming add icing to the cake.
 (Check out the Headland Loop if you’re looking for something a bit easier.)
 32km, 4–6 hours, grade 3/intermediate

-Official partner Four B will have a base in Kinloch over summer offering bike hire, plus shuttles to the start of the Waihaha section trailhead.
+Official partner Four B can help out with bike hire, plus shuttles to the start of the Waihaha section trailhead.

 Although super-hardy types have been known to knock off the full 85km in one day, mere mortals can get a good taste of the trail without busting a gut.
 The Pureora end offers enjoyable rides for all ages and abilities, starting with the 7km Crawler Tractor Loop which follows the Timber Trail to the site of the 1920s tractor.
 A longer ride can be had by continuing on the Timber Trail as far as you like – perhaps to the forest-edge shelter at the 8km mark (a pleasant spot for a picnic) or another 7km to the track summit for a total of 30km return ride in all.